-If you feel like this year has had a lot of food illness outbreak news, you’re not imagining it.
-So far, 2018 has been filled with food-poisoning outbreak alerts, from romaine being contaminated with E. coli to Goldfish crackers being recalled due to Salmonella fears.
+If it seemed that 2018 had a lot of food illness outbreak news, you were not imagining it.
+Last year saw many food-poisoning outbreak alerts, from romaine being contaminated with E. coli to Goldfish crackers being recalled due to Salmonella fears.

-Food-poisoning outbreaks have increased in 2018.
+Food-poisoning outbreaks increased in 2018.
 According to the CDC, on the average, there are only about 15 confirmed foodborne illness outbreaks each year.
-As of midway through 2018, the CDC has declared 13 multi-state outbreaks so far.
+Through 2018, the CDC declared 23 multi-state food illness outbreaks.

 With frequent news of outbreaks, many people wonder whether foodborne illness is on the rise and whether safety measures across the nation adequately protect our food supply.